PaulWeinsberg/dcmd/readme.md

 sudo echo "nameserver 127.0.0.1" >> /etc/resolv.conf
 ```

+### Windows WSL2

+Will come soon, you can use the installation for Linux x86_64 in the WSL.

 ## CLI installation

 As the project should come with the least possible dependencies, the CLI is a standalone executable and it's the only thing you need to install.